wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 **A floral diagram** is a ground plan that can express number of
     parts, fusion and some of the symmetry, but not whether the ovary is superior or inferior.
-It helps to draw concentric circles for each whorl first in light pencil as a guide for the diagram.
+It helps to draw concentric circles for each whorl first in light pencil as a guide for the floral diagram.
 The position of the inflorescence axis and the subtending bract or leaf can also be shown.
 The figures and show examples of floral diagrams and floral formulae